Ankush2209/OS_FILE/README.md

-I HAVE ADDED THE INDEX IN THE FILE index.md
+I have added the index in index.md